cwarlysolsberg/GWAS_Tutorial/docs/popstrat.md

 This results in 1,072,511 SNPs that both datasets have in common.

-## Change build on 1000 Genomes data build to match build of HapMap data
+## Change 1000 Genomes data build to match build of HapMap data

 Our next goal is to merge the HapMap data with the 1000 genomes data, such that we can compare the (unknown) population clusters of the HapMap data with the (known) population clusters in the 1000 genomes data.
 Before merging genetic data, however, a couple of steps need to be taken to ensure that the files align.
 One of these steps is to ensure that both datasets are in the same build.
 The 1000 genomes data uses the Genome Reference Consortium Human Build 37 (GRCh37), whereas the HapMap data uses the older build 36.
 This means that, for the same rsids, the base pair position will slightly differ between these two datasets.
 We will use the **--update-map** flag in plink to change all base pair positions in the 1000 genomes to the positions as given by the HapMap data.

 !!! note
     Most current genetic datasets use build 37 or 38.
 If you are working with genetic data that is not into the build of your liking, you may wish to move your dataset to another build entirely at the start of your project.
-Look at our [Liftover tutorial](Additional_considerations.md) to see how to move data set to another build.
+Look at our [Liftover tutorial](Additional_considerations.md) to see how to move data to another build.

 ```bash
 awk '{print$2,$4}' $FILE_QC.extract.map > buildmap.txt